 Process:

-Expect sweet tropical fruit and gentle funky character, with notes of plum, starfruit, caramel, and grape candy.
-The anaerobic profile is perfectly judged, with balanced acidity alongside high sweetness.
+Expect sweet tropical fruit and gentle funky character, with notes of mango, strawberry, and grape soda.
+The fermentation is perfectly judged, with balanced, juicy acidity.
+The finish brings hints of caramel and vanilla.

 One of the first speciality coffee farms in El Salvador, Finca Himalaya is known for excellence.
 Mauricio has built on generations of coffee knowledge and pushed the farm to another level: teaming up with experts such as former Barista World Champion, Sasa Sestic, and focusing relentlessly on quality.